SonnyLarsson/Texts/My Code Standard.md

 Of course, **a lot of naming comes down to code conventions and what your team has agreed on**.
 For example, if you're working with *getter* and *setter* functions, checkHeatSensor() could be turned into a `setHeatSensorValue()` that *sets* the value from the heat sensor to a `HeatSensorValue` *property*.
 Then, *get* the value from the HeatSensorValue property with a `getHeatSensorValue()` function.

 It's also possible to go overboard in the quest for clarity.
 Using too many words in one name may make things hard to read, so consider whether there's redundancy.
-For example, naming the function `getValue*From*HeatSensor()` might be going too far, since the new name doesn't add any meaning.
+For example, naming the function `getValueFromHeatSensor()` might be going too far, since the new name doesn't add any meaning.
 The name `getHeatSensorValue()` explains that the value comes from the heat sensor without the need for a comment.

 On the other hand, there's a limit to how much information an identifier can contain without becoming hard to read.
 One recommendation is to make sure that the function fits comfortably into any line of code where it might be used.
 In order to do that, aim for five words or less.
 If you need to be more specific, try to keep it as short as possible, while being as clear as possible.